 Delivering quality health care is paramount to our core mission.
-One full time medical doctor (a general practitioner), 2 nurses, a psychologist, a dentist, and a pharmacist make up our health team.
+One full time medical doctor (a general practitioner), 2 nurses, a psychologist, a dentist, a social worker and a pharmacist make up our health team.

 Our services include general and preventive care, critical/emergency care, special needs including adults and children with cancer, cerebral palsy, congenital heart problems, spina bifida and more.
 Dental services include cleaning, extractions, and restorative procedures.
 During each patient visit, we emphasize education about lifestyle changes to encourage and sustain self-care to live healthier lives.